 Coral reef managers interested in exploring the feasibility of LMMAs will benefit from the experience of existing LMMA programs:

-The Locally-Managed Marine Area Network is a group of practitioners involved in various community-based marine conservation projects around the globe, primarily in the Indo-Pacific, who have joined together to improve management efforts.
-The LMMA Network has developed a guide which gives instructions for engaging local communities and establishing an LMMA.
+The opens in a new windowLocally-Managed Marine Area Network is a group of practitioners involved in various community-based marine conservation projects around the globe, primarily in the Indo-Pacific, who have joined together to improve management efforts.
+The LMMA Network has developed a opens in a new windowguideopens PDF file which gives instructions for engaging local communities and establishing an LMMA.

 The opens in a new windowPacific Islands Managed and Protected Area Community (PIMPAC) is a collaboration of site-based managers, non-governmental organizations, local communities, federal, state, and territorial agencies, and other stakeholders working together to collectively enhance the effective use and management of managed and protected areas in the U.S. Pacific Islands and Freely Associated States.
 PIMPAC aims to provide continuous opportunities for the sharing of information, expertise, practice, and experience to develop and strengthen area-based management capacity throughout the Pacific Islands region.
 PIMPAC provides support to area-based management efforts in the region, including both land and marine managed and protected areas, supporting a holistic approach to management from ‘ridges to reefs’.